 George open streets

-This project has recently completed its second test phase.
+This project recently completed its third phase.

 Co-design with the business community a series of events where the street is closed to cars, to test whether these increase foot traffic and sales in George Street.
-This may take the form of a ‘kit’ and an easy process for businesses to close the street themselves in the future.

 Square Edge place pilot